utsengar/cassandra-importer/README.md

 Cassandra Data Impoter
 ===============

-A python script which moves casandra data from one cluster to another.
+Moves casandra data from one cluster to another.
 I primiarly use to move some chunks of production data in cassandra to local cassandra instance for testing.

 There are other ways you can achive it:
 	1. [Use cassandra bulk loader][1]